walkerhughes/portfolio/interior_point_methods.md

 from mpl_toolkits.mplot3d import axes3d
 ```

+Here I implement a quadratic interior point method and use KKT conditions to account for constraints.
+We'll use this to account for quadratic objective functions and apply the method to study elastic membranes for circus tents.

+For decades the Simplex algorithm was the only competitive method for linear optimization.
+One of the major shortcomings of the Simplex algorithm is that the number of steps required to solve the problem can grow exponentially with the size of the linear system.
+So for large linear programs, the Simplex algorithm is too computationally expensive to be a viable optimization method.
+Interior Point methods offer an alternative approach that have much better theoretical convergence properties.

 We can incorporate both equality and inequality constraints by implementing the KKT optimization condditions.
 Simply solving the KKT equations in a Primal-Dual interior point method can be too greedy, however, and this can cause us to step out of the feasible region of optimal points.
 So solve this, very smart people implemented the duality measure.
-Taking steps in directions that result in strictly decreasing duality measurers makes sure we stay in the feasible region and don't violate constraints.
+Taking steps in directions that result in strictly decreasing duality measures makes sure we stay in the feasible region implied by our constraints.
 The following class implements an interior point routine for quadratic objective functions and allows for both equality and inequality constraints.
 The optimization problem becomes the following

 minimize
 <p><span class="math display">\[\frac{1}{2}x^TQx+c^Tx \]</span></p>